LubeVPN/LubeVPN.github.io/confidentiality.md

 ![Cipher](/img/flow.svg "Citium Off-the-Record Messaging Instant Messenger System"){: .center-block :}

 **Figure 1.1:** Alice holds the two public keys given by Bob, i.e. K<sub>A</sub> & K<sub>B</sub>, because Alice and Bob have performed [out-of-band authentication](../authentication).
 Note that both of their devices manage their own cryptographic keys.
 In fact, all keys in Citium are generated or derived on-device.
 Private keys are never sent to anyone else, not even to the service nodes.

 **Figure 1.2:** Most instant messenger systems are designed that messages are directly pushed onto the client apps of the intended recipients.
-However, in Citium Instant Messenger system, push notifications are limited to a generic text reminder (i.e. "You have a new message.") being sent to the intended recipients.
+However, in Citium Instant Messenger system, push notifications are limited to a generic text reminder (i.e. "You have a new message.")(G) being sent to the intended recipients.
 The intended recipients are required to fetch in the messages on their own, which will be explained later in the data flow cycle.
 For now, Alice sends two pieces of information to Bob's service node IMSP Bolivia in case Bob is not currently online.
 One is the generic text reminder (i.e. "You have a new message."); and the other is a Random Session Key (K<sub>R</sub>).

 **Figure 1.3:** Citium Instant Messenger (CIM) is an Off-the-Record Messaging (OTR) system.
 CIM  user Alice posts* a message to another Citium user Bob.
 Here, Alice's message is converted into a plaintext (M).
 M and K<sub>R</sub> are going to be processed through the Hybrid Encryption module as shown.